saplingjs/sapling-website/docs/production.md

 When set to `"auto"`, Sapling will serve requests via `localhost` in normal mode, and requests from outside it in production mode.

-!> Automatic detection isn't necessarily always reliable in all environments, so we **strongly suggest** setting the production setting explicitly to either `true` or `false` (default).
+!> Automatic detection isn't necessarily always reliable in all environments, so we **strongly suggest** setting the production setting explicitly to either `true` or `false`.

 It's common that you would want a different configuration for a production environment than your development environment.
 You can create a duplicate of your `config.json`, and call it `config-production.json`.
 When in production mode, this file will be used in place of `config.json`.